 Our mission: “To promote and fund the conservation of cheetah and other endangered species through captive breeding, research and public awareness.”

-The Cheetah Preservation Foundation was founded in 1988, with the principal aim of ensuring the survival of the cheetah and other endangered species, as well as educating our visitors about the plight of the these animals.
-The Cheetah Preservation Foundation also gives our visitors the opportunity to become pro-active in the conservation of endangered species, by joining as members and thereby contributing financially to our various conservation projects.
+The Cheetah Preservation Foundation was founded in 1988, with the principal aim of ensuring the survival of the cheetah and other endangered species, as well as educating our visitors about the plight of these animals.
+The Cheetah Preservation Foundation also gives our visitors the opportunity to become proactive in the conservation of endangered species, by joining as members and thereby contributing financially to our various conservation projects.